combust/mleap-docs/faq.md

 ## Why use MLeap Bundles and not PMML or Other Serialization Frameworks?

 MLeap serialization is built with the following goals and requirements in mind:

 1. It should be easy for developers to add `custom transformers` in Scala and Java (we are adding Python and C support as well)
 2. Serialization format should be flexible and meet state-of-the-art performance requirements.
 MLeap serializes to protobuf 3, making scalable deployment and execution of large pipelines (thousands of features) and models like Random Forests and Neural Nets possible
 3. Serialization should be optimized for ML Transformers and Pipelines
 4. Serialization should be accessible for all environments and platforms, including low-level languages like C, C++ and Rust
 5. Provide a common serialization framework for Spark, Scikit, and TensorFlow transformers (ex: a standard scaler executes the same on any framework)

-## Does MLeap Support Custom Transformers?

-Absolutely - our goal is to make writing custom transformers easy.
-Writing a custom transformer is exactly the same as writing a transformer for Spark.
-The only difference is that we pre-package Spark transformers for MLeap runtime.

-For documentation on writing custom transformers, see the [Custom Transformers](http://mleap-docs.combust.ml/mleap-runtime/custom-transformer.html) page.

 ## Is MLeap Ready for Production?